The Best Scenic Drives In Australia

 The Great Ocean Road is an Australian National Heritage listed 243-kilometre (151 mi) stretch of road along the south-eastern coast of Australia between the Victorian cities of Torquay and Allansford.
-Built by returned soldiers between 1919 and 1932 and dedicated to soldiers killed during World War I the road is the world's largest war memorial.
-Winding through varying terrain along the coast and providing access to several prominent landmarks.
-The road is two lanes (one in each direction) and is covered by a speed limit changing between 50 kilometres per hour and 100 kilometres per hour.
+Built by returned soldiers between 1919 and 1932, and dedicated to soldiers killed during World War I, the road is the world's largest war memorial.
+Winding through varying terrain along the coast, it provides access to several prominent landmarks and great insta-spots.
+The road is two lanes (one in each direction) and is covered by a speed limit alternating between 50km/hr and 100km/hr.

 A few of the other must-do spots along the Great Ocean Road are:

-Bells Beach – located near Torquay this beach is a haven for surfers.
-It is where the Ripcurl Pro Championships are held each year.
+Bells Beach – located near Torquay, this beach is paradise for surfers.
+It's where the Ripcurl Pro Championships are held each year.
 Bells Beach is a Marine Protected Area providing a safe-haven for thousands of marine creatures.

-The Otways National Park – located between Apollo Bay and the Twelve Apostles is hidden behind a dense array of ferns and is a temperate rainforest.
-It contains high biodiversity and is home to many of Australia’s unique flora and fauna.
-Within a few kilometres, you can also find Hopetoun Falls, Beauchamp Falls and Triplet Falls which means bringing your hiking shoes is a must for this region!
+The Otways National Park – between Apollo Bay and the Twelve Apostles lies dense array of ferns and temperate rainforest.
+It contains high biodiversity, home to many of Australia’s unique flora and fauna.
+Within a few kilometres, you can also find Hopetoun Falls, Beauchamp Falls and Triplet Falls - bring your hiking shoes!

 Cape Otway – located around an hour away from Apollo Bay.
-If you are yet to witness the magical phenomena of the native Australian koala bear, drop into Cape Otway.
-It is one of the best places in Australia to see Koalas in the wild!
-Koalas spend all day eating eucalyptus leaves which ultimately gets them a little on the stoned side, making them take regular naps throughout the day.
+If you are yet to witness the magical phenomena of the native Australian koala, drop into Cape Otway, one of the best places to see them in the wild!
+Koalas spend all day eating eucalyptus leaves, stopping only to nap.
+What a life!
 An easy way to find them is to gaze up into the trees alongside the road as you drive slowly to the lighthouse.
-And if that fails start searching for a group of tourists stopped on the side of the road holding selfie sticks and you’re bound to see a koala or two.
+If that fails start searching for a group of tourists stopped on the side of the road instead, and you’re bound to see a koala or two.

-Loch Ard Gorge – located only a 10-minute drive from the 12 apostles.
+Loch Ard Gorge – located only a 10-minute drive from the 12 Apostles.
 Loch Ard Gorge is a history geek's heaven!
-It’s not only a beautiful bay with paths that wind with the shape of the continuously changing cliffs, but it’s the home of the most infamous shipwreck in Australia.
+It’s not only a beautiful bay with paths that wind with the shape of the cliffs, but it’s the home of the most infamous shipwreck in Australia.
 In 1878 the Loch Ard ship was on a three-month journey from England to Melbourne when it ran aground off the coast of Port Campbell.
-Out of the 54 passengers and crew, there were only two survivors: Tom Pearce a 15yr old ship’s apprentice, and Eva Carmichael, a 17yr old Irishwoman immigrating with her family.
+Out of the 54 passengers and crew, there were only two survivors: Tom Pearce - a 15yr old ship’s apprentice - and Eva Carmichael - a 17yr old Irish woman immigrating with her family.
 According to stories, Pearce rescued Carmichael from the water and then climbed up the steep cliffs to find help from local pastoralists.
-Once you see the powerful ocean currents and high cliffs with your own eyes, you will realise how terrifying this ordeal must have been for Pearce and Carmichael!
+Once you see the powerful ocean currents and high cliffs with your own eyes, you will realise how terrifying this ordeal must have been!

-There are plenty of other places to visit on the Great Ocean Road to visit as well and the Grampians National park is only a couple of hours away and definitely worth exploring if you have the time!
+There are plenty of other places to visit on the Great Ocean Road to visit, and the Grampians National Park is only a couple of hours away and definitely worth exploring if you have the time!

 The Nullarbor Plain

-Nullarbor means "no trees" in Latin, but in reality, the Nullarbor is covered with blue bush and mulga scrub, and even wildflowers after rain.
-You'll see plenty of wildlife, including wild camels, kangaroos and emus, meet eccentric outback characters and even discover space junk that fell to earth.
-Go whale watching on a clifftop lookout, visit vast cattle stations, and play the world's longest golf course – an unbelievable 1,365 kilometres (848 miles) long, with a hole at each town or roadhouse along the way.
-The Nullarbor is also home to the earth’s largest limestone.
+Nullarbor means "no trees" in Latin, but in reality the Nullarbor is covered with blue bush and mulga scrub, even wildflowers after rain.
+You'll see plenty of wildlife, including wild camels, kangaroos and emus, meet eccentric outback characters and even discover space junk that's fallen to earth.
+Go whale watching on a cliff-top lookout, visit vast cattle stations, and play the world's longest golf course – an unbelievable 1,365 kilometres (848 miles) long, with a hole at each town or roadhouse along the way.

-The main road to drive along is called the Eyre Highway which was named after John Eyre made the journey all the way back in 1841.
+The main road to drive along is called the Eyre Highway, named after John Eyre who made the journey all the way back in 1841.
 This drive isn’t for the faint-hearted as it can take anywhere from 2 to 6 days depending on how many stops you take.
 It's the ultimate road trip!
 However, it'll take a little more planning than the Great Ocean Road, and you’ll need a reliable vehicle capable of long distances and plans of where to stop.

 Nature on the Nullarbor is second to none for road trips.
-Just of the town of Esperance in Western Australia is Cape Le Grand National Park.
-This is home to a very special beach called Lucky Bay.
-It is here where wild kangaroos roam the beach, could it get more Australian?
-This is one of the most beautiful and unbelievable places to visit on the Nullarbor Plain.
-Where else in the world can you see a mother feeding it’s joey in the middle of a gorgeous beach?
+Just of the town of Esperance in Western Australia is Cape Le Grand National Park, home to a very special beach called Lucky Bay.
+It is here where wild kangaroos roam the beach, could it get more Australian!?

-The Nullarbor Plain is home to the majority of Australians native animals, you be driving down the road and see emus, kangaroos, wombats, koalas and even camels!
-Yes, camels Australia has one of the largest population of camels in the world and they are well known to roam the Nullarbor plain.
+The Nullarbor Plain is home to the majority of Australians native animals, you'll be driving down the road and see emus, kangaroos, wombats, koalas and even camels!
+Australia actually has one of the largest population of camels in the world and they are well known to roam the Nullarbor plain.

-The Great Australian Bight is also a must-visit place.
+The Great Australian Bight is also a must-visit.
 It is an open bay made special by towering cliffs overlooking the most beautiful ocean.
-This iconic curve is part of the longest uninterrupted line of sea cliffs in the world.
-This stretch of ocean harbour hosts precious marine life which makes it truly special.
-Here you have the chance to spot whales, great white sharks and sea lions.
+The iconic curve is part of the longest uninterrupted line of sea cliffs in the world.
+This stretch of ocean harbour also hosts precious marine life which makes it truly special, giving you the chance to spot whales, great white sharks and sea lions.

-As well as the wildlife the Nullarbor national park is truly breathtaking, from gorgeous clifftop views to nature lit bush walks it truly is a chance to immerse yourself in the traditional Australian wilderness.
+As well as the wildlife the Nullarbor National park is truly breathtaking, from gorgeous cliff top views to nature lit bush walks it truly is a chance to immerse yourself in the traditional Australian wilderness.
 The sunsets and sunrises are something to marvel at, and you can guarantee great insta-shots!